-While the DCDM image structures are defined with co-sited X'Y'Z' pixel samples, the D-Cinema Direct View Display should not be designed such that the color primaries are exactly co-sited at the same location.
-The spatial arrangement of the displayed color primary elements (likely composed of RGB subpixels corresponding to R, G and B LEDs) shall not introduce objectionable geometric anomalies such as fringing or checkerboard artifacts.
+The DCDM image structures are defined with co-sited pixel samples.
+In the case where the D-Cinema Direct View Display does not utilize co-sited color primaries, the spatial arrangement of the displayed color primary elements (likely composed of RGB subpixels corresponding to R, G and B LEDs) shall not introduce objectionable geometric anomalies such as fringing or checkerboard artifacts.